What to expect when buying "minimally processed" fresh chicken breast in bulk through the co-op

 Like I said, I have been buying chicken this way for 11 years.
 I get a case a few times per year.

-The three above issues I will encounter in every box (not every breast).
+The three issues above I will encounter in every box (not every breast).

 However, there are a few scenarios that do happen that I have seen every once in a while.